 You can boost your home’s curb appeal at a small cost by painting your front door.
 “With a good coat of primer and a couple coats of exterior paint, your door will look new and striking at first glance,” said Dina Gibbons, home and garden design expert at RubberMulch, a company that makes environmentally responsible mulch from rubber.

 Research shows that a home’s value can increase as much as $8,000 just by updating the front door, said Gibbons.
-The primer should cost about $30, and paint costs between $25 and $50 for a gallon.
+The primer should cost between $30 and $40, and paint costs between $25 and $50 for a gallon.
 Then, you can install a door knocker for less than $50 to add a decorative touch.

 2. Make an Old Garage Door Look New